 Smart Cherry’s Thoughts – An interview with, Indian V-log star, Sai Charan Paloju.
 A fun half hour look at faith, sci-fi, and Amer/Asian relations.

 Celebrating Chicago’s Local Lit Scene – A fun half hour romp on the amazing Bill Leff & Wendy Snyder Show on WGN Radio.
-It covers everything from local lit to why Bill has an arrest warrant open in Russia.
+It covers everything from the South Chicago Library’s Local Lit Festival to why I have an arrest warrant open in Russia.

 The Birth of Bill McSciFi – How a screw up at Amazon led to a nickname.